-The correlation of the location of origin and the time period are huge determiners in value for any antique.
+The correlation between the location of origin and the time period are huge determiners of value for any antique.

 You may want to visit a diamond expert to find out for sure the purity and size of the diamond.
 While you’re there, you might as well have the metal checked too.